rajabishek/swift-essentials/manuscript/02_arrays.md

 print("The last element that was removed is: \(last)")
 ```

 To check whether an element is present in an array or not we use the `contains(_:)` method.
-It returns a boolean response, if the element is present in the array it returns true otherwise false.
+It returns a boolean response, if the element is present in the array it returns `true` otherwise `false`.

 ```swift
 var array = ["iPhone", "iPad", "Macbook Pro"]